© WFP/Nguyenduc Hoang

 Social protection

-WFP works with the Department of Samurdhi, which conducts the largest national safety net programme, to protect families in emergencies, while safeguarding gains on the road to zero hunger.
-WFP helps strengthen the shock-responsive capacities of the programme and works to enhance existing national safety nets which includes supporting the development of smart cards for Samurdhi beneficiaries for cash transfers during emergencies.
+WFP works with the Department of Samurdhi, which conducts the largest national safety net programme, to protect families in emergencies while safeguarding gains on the road to zero hunger.
+WFP helps strengthen the shock-responsive capacities of the programme and works to enhance existing national safety nets.
+This includes digital solutions to improve beneficiary management processes which enable quicker rollout of assistance during emergencies; and generating evidence and advocating for policy changes to improve existing social protection mechanisms.

 Contacts